1945 Neath by-election: Campaign

 The Communist Party offered its full support to the Labour candidate and campaigned against the RCP, using the slogan "A Vote for Haston is a Vote for Hitler".
 Williams repudiated the Communist support, opposing its policy of a popular front with the Conservatives and Labour after the war.

 After repeated requests from the RCP, the CPGB agreed to hold a debate in Neath, putting up Alun Thomas, leader of the Communist Party in West Wales, against Haston.
 The meeting attracted about 1,500 voters, who heard Thomas claim that "In Russia they defeated fascism because they shot all the Trotskyists and the Fifth column scum, and if we had our way, these people on this platform would be shot."

 The local Independent Labour Party was small, and was split as to how to respond to the election.
 Two of their local activists campaigned for and subsequently joined the RCP.

-In the final week of the campaign, the war in Europe was concluded and VE Day was held, overshadowing the by-election.
+In the final week of the campaign, the war in Europe concluded and VE Day was observed, overshadowing the by-election.
 Although it was apparent that Labour would not agree to continue the coalition and would compel Churchill to call a general election, the Western Mail called on all Conservative and Liberal supporters to vote for Williams.